Unit Testing in C#

 }

 AutoFixture uses relays to support well-known interfaces like IList<T>.
-The collection interfaces are forwarded to their most common implementation.
+The are forwarded to their most common implementation.